Symi Island, Greece

 The Albatros Inn

-There is a myriad of choices when it comes to hotel choices on Symi Island but we could not have chosen better.
-Nicholas, the owner of the family-run Albatros Inn was waiting patiently for us at the dock.
-He immediately offered a hand with our luggage.
+There are a myriad of hotel choices on Symi Island, but we could not have chosen better.
+Nicholas, the owner of the family-run Albatros Inn, was waiting patiently for us at the dock.
+He immediately offered to help with our luggage.

-We did not have much luggage but it was a nice gesture.
+We did not have much luggage, but it was a nice gesture.
 We instantly felt welcome!
-We paid $430.00 for a six-night stay at the Albatros Inn and give them a five-star rating.
+We paid $430.00 for a six-night stay at the Albatros Inn and gave them a five-star rating.

 Mamma Mia

-We arrived by ferry from Bodrum, Turkey to the port in Symi town at about mid-morning.
-We had forgotten all about passport control and were in no hurry to leave the ferry.
-Rookie mistake.
-The line moved fairly quickly and Nicholas appeared with bottles of cold water to battle the heat.
+We arrived by ferry from Bodrum, Turkey, at the port in Symi town around mid-morning.
+We had forgotten about passport control and were in no hurry to leave the ferry—another rookie mistake.
+The line moved pretty quickly, and Nicholas appeared with bottles of cold water to battle the heat.

-He told us about the inn, his family, and his upcoming wedding in a couple of weeks.
+He told us about the inn, his family, and his upcoming wedding, which was just a couple of weeks away.
 It was to be a typical Greek wedding with about 350 guests.

-Nicholas had a detailed map of the island ready, pointed out his favorite beaches, and provided us with the ins and outs of the island.
+Nicholas had a detailed map of the island ready, pointed out his favorite beaches, and shared helpful information about the island with us.
 We were all set.

 Symi Beaches

-There are no beaches in Symi Town so one needs to walk for about 15 or 45 minutes, take a bus/cab, hire a scooter, or take a water taxi to get to the beaches.
+There are no beaches in Symi Town, so you'll need to walk for about 15 or 45 minutes, take a bus or cab, rent a scooter, or take a water taxi to get to the beaches.
 We did not mind.

-The town core is cozy with colorful neoclassical houses, restaurants, and cafés.
-It is a bit touristy, but it was never over the top.
-Below we will list our favorite Symi beaches.
+The town center is cozy, featuring colorful neoclassical houses, restaurants, and cafes.
+It's a bit touristy, but not over the top.
+Below, we will list our favorite Symi beaches.

 The Key To an Authentic Greek Island Vacation

-Diana had read, that the key to a quaint and authentic Greek experience is to visit an island that does not have an airport.
+Diana had read that the key to a quaint and authentic Greek experience is to visit an island without an airport.

-Wherever we went on Symi Island, we were met with smiles, professional service, and a welcoming atmosphere.
+We were met with smiles, professional service, and a welcoming atmosphere wherever we went on Symi Island.

-I especially hit it off with the local grocery store owner.
+I especially hit it off with the owner of the local grocery store.
 He had visited Vancouver in the seventies and loved it.
 On our last day, he gave us a bottle of local wine to take home.
 Opa!

 St. Nicholas Beach

-On day one we opted for the bus; our destination was St. Nicholas Beach.
-From the bus stop, the hike to the beach is roughly 20 minutes.
-The trail gives you a chance to take in the scenery en route and makes the cooling swim well-deserved once you hit the beach.
+On day one, we opted for the bus to St. Nicholas Beach.
+The hike to the beach is roughly 20 minutes from the bus stop.
+The trail allows you to take in the scenery along the way, making the cooling swim a well-deserved reward once you reach the beach.

-In the above photo, we are hiking into St. Nicholas Beach.
+In the photo above, we are hiking to St. Nicholas Beach.
 We hung out all day and took a water taxi back to town at the end of the afternoon.
-Sorry to rub it in but we were all smiles.
+Sorry to rub it in, but we were all smiles.

-On day two at Symi Island, we signed up for a day trip with “the Poseidon” for a cruise around the island with lunch included.
-It was an all-around excellent day, where we also visited the Archangel Michael of Panormitis Monastery.
+On day two at Symi Island, we signed up for a day trip with “The Poseidon,” a cruise around the island that included lunch.
+It was an excellent day, and we also visited the Archangel Michael of Panormitis Monastery.
 We warmly recommend this cruise.

 Check the photo essay for the Day Cruise around Symi with “the Poseidon”.